software-mansion/scarb/website/docs/extensions/testing.md

 It is also possible to run multiple Cairo test runners, if there is a sensible use case for this.
 Mind, that you will probably want to conditionally disable tests depending on the running test runner, so that tests will not be executed multiple times.
-For example, to make `scarb test` run `scarb cairo-test` and then Starknet Forge in a sequence, type the following:
+For example, to make `scarb test` run `scarb cairo-test` and then Starknet Foundry in a sequence, type the following:

 ```toml
 [scripts]